akmalrusli363/HCI-Rainbow-Seven-Siege/README.md

 ## Requirements

-The requirements for **Rainbow Seven Siege’s website** are described as follow:
+The requirements for **Rainbow Seven Siege’s website** are described as follow :

 - [ ] Create new logo for Rainbow Seven Siege using **Adobe Photoshop**.
 - [ ] Design the blueprint of the game's homepage first (header, navigation, content, and footer) before starting the development of the HTML files using **Adobe Photoshop**.